Black circular text that reads 'Back to Yourself + Baby Connect' around a blank white space.

 01 Processing the birth experience in a safe, supported way

-We’ll explore what happened- at your pace, so you can begin to make sense of the emotions, memories, and lingering impact.
+We’ll explore what happened, at your own pace, so you can begin to make sense of the emotions, memories, and lingering impact.

 02 Releasing guilt, fear, and shame